rilindo/ex358_exam_primer/practice_exams/practice_exam_3_storage.md

 - Setup iscsi service and have start from boot.
 - Create a `100` MiG target.
-- Allow access to service from `node04`.
+- Allow access to service from the lab's network (example, if your network is `192.168.3.0/24`, allow access from that CIDR)

 5. Create a playbook called `iscsi-client.yml` to configure the following on `node04`: